This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Routine maintenance is actually fairly simple and should be done frequently.
 Maybe that’s why we’re sometimes tempted to neglect it.
 In fact, routine cleaning of the machine should occur after each new loaf is baked.

 Are you making sure your bread machine is functioning at its best?

 Eventually, you’ll get in the habit of performing this maintenance and have your bread machine for years and years.

 Here are some basic steps to routinely do to keep your bread machine baking at its best.

-Always read your instruction manual
+Always read your instruction manual.

-The first step is to always read the manual.
+The first step is always to read the manual.

 Your bread machine should have come with a manual with basic recipes, tips, safety instructions and recommendations for regular maintenance.
-If you didn’t receive a manual or can’t find it you can probably download a manual from the manufacturer’s website on the Internet.
+If you didn’t receive a manual or can’t find it, you can probably download a manual from the manufacturer’s website on the Internet.

-Every bread machine model is slightly different; so make sure you follow any particular guidelines shown in the instructions.
+Every bread machine model is slightly different, so make sure you follow any particular guidelines shown in the instructions.

 Keep your bread maker clean at all times.
 Careful cleaning after each use will keep your bread machine running smoothly.